Major Gaps and inadequacies in social protection systems across EU

 The Digital Divide Worsens Inequality

 One of the most pressing challenges identified in the report is the move toward digital applications for benefits, which risks excluding vulnerable groups.
-While online applications can streamline the process, they also present barriers for older individuals, , and those living in rural areas with limited internet access.
+While online applications can streamline the process, they also present barriers for older individuals, people with disabilities, and those living in rural areas with limited internet access.

 Economic Activation: Barriers to Re-Entering the Workforce